hughobrien/psu-constitution/README.md

 ## Article 10: Electoral and Referenda Board

-1. There shall be an Electoral and Referendum Board as outlined in Schedule 2 (Election Regulations) of this Constitution.
+1. There shall be an Electoral and Referendum Board as outlined in Schedule 2: Election Regulations.
 The procedure for all elections and referenda shall be determined by the Electoral and Referendum Board, hereafter referred to as 'ERB'.

 2. A representative from the PSU, not involved in the running or organising of any campaign and elected from Council or the Executive will sit as a voting member on the ERB representing the PSU.